turingschool-examples/task_manager_rails/README.md

 Now, we have a show page that will show the information for a specific task, as well as a link back to the task index page.

 Let's see if we have accomplished our goal - navigate to [http://localhost:3000/tasks/1](http://localhost:3000/tasks/1) and let's see what happens.

 More errors!
 We should be seeing an error message telling us that we have a `NoMethodError in Tasks#show`, and if we look more closely, we are specifically seeing an `undefined method 'title' for nil:NilClass`.
 Thinking back to the errors we have seen in Mod1 - this is telling us that we are calling a method, `title` on a `nil`; in other words, `@task` is not holding on to a specific task that we can call `title` and `description` on.

 ### Finding Specific Tasks

-Let's look back at our show action in our tasks controller and see if we can set up our instance variable `@tasks`.
+Let's look back at our show action in our tasks controller and see if we can set up our instance variable `@task`.
 Remember  when we talked about how we are inheriting some functionality from ActiveRecord that helps us interact with our database?
 Well, now's a great place to take advantage of the ActiveRecord method `find`, which will retreive a record from our database based on that record's id.
 In this case, we can use find like this:

 ```ruby
 # app/controllers/tasks_controller.rb